 - Durham Region provides a comprehensive traffic watch webpage.
 This links to traffic cameras and other real-time road condition reports for Whitby and the rest of Durham.

-- The Weather Network provides local forecasts ranging from short term to 14 days for Whitby and surrounding area.
+- The Weather Network provides local forecasts ranging from short-term to 14 days for Whitby and the surrounding area.

 Driving Facts for Whitby

 - The section of the 401 that passes through Whitby is part of the Highway of Heroes section.
 While the entire route maintains the name, “MacDonald-Cartier Freeway,” the route between Trenton and the Don Valley Parkway is additionally named to honour Canadian Armed Forces personnel who die in the line of duty.
 The route frequently carries the remains of fallen soldiers between the Canadian Forces Base in Trenton and the Centre for Forensic Sciences.
 Those paying respects to the sacrifice made by these heroes line the bridges crossing the 401 along the route.

 - Planned improvements for the 401 include extending the express/collector system from its current end at Brock Road in Pickering to Brock Street in Whitby.
 Now six lanes wide through Whitby, the expansion will double the width of the road to 12 lanes.